Dazzle your neighbors while pontificating around the pepper patch. Here we’ve put together a vegetable gardening glossary for your enjoyment.

 Mulch: Any organic material, such as wood chips, grass clippings, compost, straw, or leaves that is spread over the soil surface (around plants) to hold in moisture and help control weeds.

 No-Till-Gardening: This type of gardening calls for no cultivation (or tilling) of the soil after the initial tilling.
 In its place, regular mulches are added and plants are planted through the mulch.
 This saves on labor and eliminates weeds, which might germinate as a result of tilling.
+Click on our no-dig vegetable gardening article and learn how working less makes growing easy (and maybe better).

 N-P-K: An abbreviation for the three main nutrients that have been identified as absolutely necessary for plants are nitrogen (N), phosphorus (P) and potassium (K).
 These three are also known as “macronutrients,” and are the source of the three numbers commonly found on fertilizer labels.